Counting filter restricted paths in $\mathbb{Z}^2$ lattice: Introduction

 An example of a path on Bratteli diagram is shown on Figure \ref{B}.
 It is well known that if there is no constraint for paths to go to negative $M$ then the number of lattice paths arriving to point $(M,N)$ from $(0,0)$ is

-for $M>0$.
+for $N\geq M\geq 0$.
 Since in Bratteli diagram paths can not go into the region with $M<0$ the number of paths arriving to point $(M,N)$ from the origin is given by the reflection principle (see Section \ref{wall}):

-A similar method was introduced by André \cite{Andre} in 19th century to solve the two candidate ballot problem by counting unfavourable records and subtracting them from the total number of records.
-The term 'reflection principle' was attributed to André in the books of M. Feller\cite{F} and J. L. Doob\cite{D}.
+A similar method was introduced by André \cite{Andre} in 19th century to solve the two candidate ballot problem by counting unfavorable records and subtracting them from the total number of records.
+The term 'reflection principle' was attributed to André in the books of M. Feller \cite{F} and J. L. Doob \cite{D}.
 For the detailed history of the reflection principle, see \cite{R}.
 The reflection principle has been one of the key elements in various lattice path models providing explicit enumerative formulas.
 It was generalized by Gessel and Zeilberger \cite{GZ} to lattice walks on Weyl chambers, which are the regions preserved under the actions of Weyl reflection groups.
 The above mentioned case corresponds to counting paths in Weyl chamber of type $A_1$.
+In this paper we will introduce a class of restrictions on paths on lattice $\mathcal{L}=\{(n,m)| n+m=0\; \text{mod} \;2\}\subset \mathbb{Z}^2$ motivated by tensor product rule of indecomposable modules of $U_q({\mathfrak{sl}_2})$ with divided powers and small quantum group $u_q({\mathfrak{sl}_2})$.
+Our main result is the explicit formula for the number of lattice paths with periodic filter restrictions.
+The paper is organized as follows.
+In Sections \ref{notations}, \ref{maintheorem} and \ref{unrestrict} we give the description of the lattice path model and formulate the main theorem.
+In Section \ref{onerestrict} we define wall and filter restrictions and recall the reflection principle.
+In Section \ref{wallfilter} we will reduce the problem of counting paths between the wall and the filter to a problem of counting paths between two lines.
+In Sections \ref{twofilters}, \ref{walltwofilters} we will prove theorems for path counting in the presence of two filters and two filters together with the wall.
+The proof of the main theorem is given in Section \ref{multfilt}.
+In Section \ref{conclusions} we hint at possible applications of considered lattice path models to representation theory of quantum groups at roots of unity.